Liupanshui Guizhou, China Travel Guide

 Consider visiting during off-peak seasons (spring, autumn) for comfortable weather and fewer crowds.
 Winter brings unique ski experiences.

-Wear comfortable shoes for hiking, bring layers for changeable mountain weather, and carry insect repellent in warmer months.
+Wear comfortable shoes for hiking, bring layers for changeable mountain weather, plus have insect repellent in warmer months.